 When gold tanked in 2013, cash flow at Barrick and Newmont went into reverse and both companies put their Australian assets up for sale.
 Beament was the only bidder, lifting Northern Star's output sixfold in three months.
-With 20m ounces of gold in the ground, he has now pushed the company to the point that it is “mining to margin”, flexing deposits with the dollar and the gold price, producing 900,000 ounces per annum at margins of 50 per cent, spewing-out cash flow like a conveyer belt.
+With 20m ounces in the ground he has pushed the company to the point that it is “mining to margin”, flexing deposits to the dollar and the gold price, producing 900,000 ounces a year at margins of 50 per cent.
 “That's the beauty of underground, selective, high-grade mining.
 It's not like an open-pit where you're stuck in a big shelf.
 We can adjust our fleets very quickly.”

 “I get more kicks out of our daily reports

 coming in and seeing how many metres we’ve developed, how many tonnes we’ve broken, how much gold we’ve poured and all that sort of stuff.
 That to me is more enjoyable than looking at share price.”